 Michael K. Magill, MD

 In his leadership and research, Dr. Magill has focused on health care transformation, especially implementation and study of Patient Centered Medical Homes and advanced team-based primary care practice.
 He has published multiple peer-reviewed papers on the subject, presented at many national meetings, and hosted hundreds of visiting leaders from health systems studying advanced primary care.
-He has been a visiting professor at multiple academic health centers in the US and other countries, teaching about opportunities to achieve better health through transformation based on robust primary care coupled with community and public health.
+He has been a visiting professor at multiple academic health centers in the US and internationally, teaching how we can achieve better health through transformation based on robust primary care coupled with community and public health.

 Raised in California, Dr. Magill graduated from Dartmouth College and Duke University School of Medicine.
 He completed the Duke-Watts Family Medicine Residency Program and Faculty Development Fellowship.
-He was also recipient of the Bishop Fellowship from the Society of Teachers of Family Medicine.
+He received both a Bishop Fellowship and the 2020 F. Marian Bishop Leadership Award from the Society of Teachers of Family Medicine.

 Dr. Magill and his wife have six children, including three adopted from Russia.
 He is an avid skier and a persistent, although not fast, runner, having completed 9 marathons and over 30 half marathons.

-Dr. Magill serves the ABFM on the Executive Committee as its chair elect, on the Credentials Committee, the Examination Committee, and the Research & Development Committee as its Chair.
+Dr. Magill serves the ABFM on the Professionalism Committee, the Executive Committee and the Finance Committee He serves as an ex-officio member of the Certification Committee, the Engagement & Communications Committee, the Knowledge Assessment Committee, and the Research & Development Committee.